February 9, 2019 § Leave a comment

 OR SO YOU’D think,from all the royal brat worship filling every monopoly media channel wall-to-wall.

 Barack Obama must be envious.
-There hasn’t been such a moment of ejaculatory media excitement since his 2008 campaign.
+There hasn’t been such a media orgasm since his 2008 campaign.

 If there were any doubt our elite are essentially foreign in every sense that counts — a foreign occupying enemy, removed from and opposed to all that America once stood for — that doubt has been removed.
 Your national media elite openly glorify monarchy.
 They’ve decided you the people are obsolete, except from time to time when they need a mob of useful idiots to whip up and get you to cry for the abolition of your own rights.
 They’ve decided representative government, vertical and horizontal separation of powers, and the spirit of independence and liberty itself, are obsolete.
 Kings are the new thing.